ontology-cbg/ontology-cbg.github.io/source/tutorial.rst

 DNA barcoding
 --------------

-The DNA barcoding tutorial uses example data found 'here'.
+The DNA barcoding tutorial uses example data found in the beta-testing directory.
 The data are Australian insects collected by Paul Hebert via Malaise traps in December 2024.
 Two ONTOLOGY plates—UMIs 1 and 2—were prepared and sequenced on an Oxford Nanopore Technologies' Flongle Flow Cell on a MinION Mk-1d in September 2025.
 A single .fastq file, containing 17,912 reads, from the run is included for computational efficiency; the full run contained nearly 1M reads and takes 20× longer.

 ..
 Link to come.
 ..
 Numbers are not correct

 ^^^^^^^^^^^^^
-Full workflow
+Standard workflow
 ^^^^^^^^^^^^^

-*Note: Before beginning, ensure the ONTOLOGY workspace does not contain a folder called DBC999*.
+*Note: Before beginning, ensure the ONTOLOGY workspace does not contain a folder called OAT001*.

+This tutorial uses data in the *standard_2plate.zip* folder; download and unzip before beginning

 Open ONTOLOGY and select **DNA Barcoding**